-the district court erred in dismissing a firefighter's claim that her suspension from her job because she was transgender violated Title VII.83 The court held that "[s]ex stereotyping based on a person's gender non-conforming behavior is impermissible discrimination, irrespective of the cause of that behavior.
-A label, such as 'transsexual,' is not fatal to a sex discrimination claim where the victim has suffered discrimination because of his or her gender non-conformity."84
+the district court erred in dismissing a firefighter's claim that her suspension from her job because she was transgender violated Title VII.
+The court held that "[s]ex stereotyping based on a person's gender non-conforming behavior is impermissible discrimination, irrespective of the cause of that behavior.
+A label, such as 'transsexual,' is not fatal to a sex discrimination claim where the victim has suffered discrimination because of his or her gender nonconformity."

-In sum, while these cases may each rely on slightly different reasoning for concluding that Title VII's prohibitions on sex discrimination protect transgender individuals-that is, some rely on theories of sex-stereotyping akin to Price Waterhouse, whereas Macy holds that discrimination against transgender individuals is per se sex discrimination.
-They each hold that discrimination against transgender individuals is sex discrimination under Title VII (or the Equal Protection Clause) and, therefore, transgender individuals are protected under the law.
+In sum, while these cases may each rely on slightly different reasoning for concluding that Title VII's prohibitions on sex discrimination protect transgender individuals-that is, some rely on theories of sex-stereotyping akin to Price Waterhouse, whereas Macy holds that discrimination against transgender individuals is per se sex discrimination-they each hold that discrimination against transgender individuals is sex discrimination under Title VII (or the Equal Protection Clause) and, therefore, transgender individuals are protected under the law.

 Government agencies have begun to affirmatively recognize that Title VII's precedents regarding transgender employees are applicable to transgender students under Title IX.
 For instance, the July 2013 letter from the U.S. Department of Justice and Department of Education concluding the investigation into the Arcadia Unified School District's discriminatory treatment of a transgender student cited to Macy, Glenn, Schroer, and Smith for the proposition that Title VII has been interpreted to protect transgender individuals from discrimination based on their gender nonconformity or gender identity.
-That letter explained that "[c]ourts rely on Title VII precedent to analyze discrimination on the basis of sex' under Title IX."
+That letter explained that "[c]ourts rely on Title VII precedent to analyze discrimination 'on the basis of sex' under Title IX."

 Consistent with these decisions, holding that Title VII's and Title IX's sex-discrimination provisions include transgender discrimination, courts and regulatory bodies should interpret Title IX's guarantee of equal athletic opportunities to require that transgender students be permitted to participate on sports teams consistent with their gender identity.
-Transgender girls must be treated the same as all other girls, and transgender boys must be treated the same as all other boys.
-To do otherwise denies them full and equal access to the same educational opportunities as their peers.
+Transgender girls must be treated the same as all other girls, and transgender boys must be treated the same as all other same as their peers.

-^{83.} Smith v.
+83. Smith v.
 City of Salem, 378 F.3d 566 (6th Cir.
 2004).

-^{85.} For an in-depth discussion of the different legal theories under which transgender discrimination may be considered "sex" discrimination, see Erin Buzuvis, "Because of Sex": Using Title IX to Protect Transgender Students from Discrimination in Education, 28 Wis.
-J. L. Gender & Soc'y 219 (2013).
+85. For an in-depth discussion of the different legal theories under which transgender discrimination may be considered "sex" discrimination, see Erin Buzuvis, "Because of Sex": Using Title IX to Protect Transgender Students from Discrimination in Education, 28 WIS.
+J. L. GENDER & SOC'Y 219 (2013).

-^{86.} ARCADIA LETTER, supra note 50, at 2 n.3.
+86. ARCADIA LETTER, supra note 50, at 2 n.3.